VERY IMPORTANT – THE PILLS THAT GETS DELIVERED IS NOT ABORTION PILLS

 Termination of pregnancy (TOP) is a term to describe abortion.
 Abortions in South-Africa were legalized in 1997.
 Women can go to any doctor, hospital or clinic to ask for an abortion.
 Trained medical personnel at approved clinics and hospitals like Reproductive Choices can perform TOP.

 We offer medical(pills) and surgical abortions at Reproductive Choices SA

-Surgical Abortions (Sedation Included)
+Surgical Abortions (Sedation Included not general anesthesia)

 Terminations are performed between 6 and 18 weeks of pregnancy.